cybertraining-dsc/su22-reu-385/time-series-prediction/Introduction.md

 * Time Series Forecasting Can Predict the Future.

-This chapter talks about the different forms of time series prediction such as;ANOVA, Temporal Fusion Transformer and ARIMA models.
-It also talks about varius feature of time series such as  auto correlation, stationary and non-stationary, seasonal decomposition, deseasonalising a timeseries, detrend, Granger-casualty-test, lag-plot, SampleEntropy, and smoothen of time series.
+This talks about the different forms of time series prediction such as; the ANOVA model used to determine whether a survey or experiment results are significant, ARIMA model which is a class of statistical models for analyzing and forecasting time series data, and the Temporal fusion Transformer which provides additional insight on feature importance by utilizing self-attention when forecasting. we will get more into them as we processed. it also talks about various features of time series such as the autocorrelation of the time series which check the relationship between a variable current value, and the previous one. stationary and non-stationary time series which checks if a time series changes over time or not , seasonal decomposition which entails viewing a time series as a trend, seasonality, and noise component, deseasonalising a time series which is removing seasonality from the time series, detrending of time series which is removing trends from a time series, Granger-casualty-test which is used to check if a date can be predicted or not, lag-plot a type of scatter plot in which the x and y-axis are lagged, SampleEntropy which is a technique for quantifying the amount of regularity and unpredictability for small time series, and smoothen of time series techniques used to remove fine-grained variation between time steps.

-## Reference
+## References

 * <https://www.tessellationtech.io/3-advantages-to-time-series-analysis-and-forecasting/>